HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms: Conclusions and Limitations

 In this paper, we introduced HL-IK, a lightweight IK framework that preserves EE tracking while producing human-like arm configurations without full-body sensing.
 The key idea is a learned elbow prior: a FiSTA network predicts the next-step elbow pose from a short motion history and the desired hand target, and this prediction is injected as a small residual cost alongside EE tracking and smoothness in a standard Levenberg–Marquardt IK stack.
 This design integrates seamlessly with generic kinematics libraries, adds negligible overhead (best trade-off at a 5-frame history), and significantly improves anthropomorphism.
 On a 183k-step test, HL-IK reduces arm key-point and directional errors by 30.6\% and 35.4\% on average across all steps—and by 42.2\% and 47.4\% on the most challenging trajectories—while maintaining acceptable EE accuracy.
 Teleoperation experiments on a physical robot likewise clearly demonstrate the effectiveness of our method in improving arm-configuration similarity in IK.

+Despite these encouraging results, our current formulation primarily leverages elbow alignment.
+While effective in improving overall arm appearance, human-likeness is also influenced by other factors such as shoulder shrugging, torso compensation and habitual wrist posture.
+Consequently, using only an elbow residual may not consistently match human subjective preferences across all tasks, particularly those requiring complex upper-limb coordination or strong cross-joint coupling.
 Looking ahead, we will explore richer upper-limb priors, extend to whole-body control, enable online adaptation and personalization, and unify collision and task constraints within a single optimization framework to further improve generalization and robustness in real deployments.